MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 For more information on Docker and the Docker toolset visit [Docker.com](https://www.docker.com/).

-> The Windows container feature must be enabled before Docker can be used to create and manage Windows Server and Hyper-V container.
+> The Windows container feature must be enabled before Docker can be used to create and manage Windows containers.
 For instructions on enabling this feature, see the [Container host deployment guide](./docker_windows.md).

 ## Windows Server 2016

 ### Install Docker <!--1-->

-There are several methods that can be used to create a Windows service, one example shown here uses `nssm.exe`.

 Download docker.exe from `https://aka.ms/tp5/docker` and place it in the System32 directory on the container Host.